8 Simple Steps for Creating a Vision for Your Business and Life

 Over the past 18 months, my life and business have drastically improved thanks to Ari’s strategic approach to visioning.

-In this post I was going to attempt to explain the specific steps required for creating your own vision, but couldn’t seem to do the process justice.
+In this post I was going to attempt to explain the specific steps required for creating your own vision with an important source, but couldn’t seem to do the process justice.
 So, I contacted Ari and asked if I could use an excerpt from his book on the specific steps, to which he graciously agreed.

 So, here is Ari: